python-parsy/parsy/README.md

 # parsy

 Parsy is an easy way to combine simple, small parsers into complex, larger parsers.
-If it means anything to you, it's a monadic parser combinator library in the spirit of Parsec, Parsnip, and Parsimmon.
+If it means anything to you, it's a monadic parser combinator library for LL(infinity) grammars in the spirit of Parsec, Parsnip, and Parsimmon.

 Parsy requires python 3.3 or greater.